OpenCyphal/pydsdl/README.md

 ## Development

+### Dependencies

+Despite the fact that the library itself is dependency-free, some additional packages are needed for development and testing.
+They are listed in `requirements.txt`.

 ### Coding conventions

 Follow [PEP8](https://www.python.org/dev/peps/pep-0008/) with the following exception: the line length limit is 120 characters (not 79).

-Arguments and return types of all public functions and methods must be well-annotated.
+All public functions and methods must be type-annotated.
+This is enforced statically with MyPy.

 Ensure compatibility with Python 3.5 and all newer versions.